Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Payment Processors/Chat Bot/Botpress/Choose BotPress Cloud vs BotPress V12.md

 - ❌ **Limited Ongoing Support**
     Botpress is focusing new features, integrations, and messaging platform support exclusively on the **Cloud version**.
 The self-hosted version receives limited updates.

+Note: When asking ChatGPT as of 5/2025, it will erroneously say that Botpress v12 does have Autonomous nodes.